Healthy Homes Assessment Wellington

 Rental Property Home Assessments Wellington

-The areas of rental property that are affected to Health Homes Standard.
-Healthy Homes Standards in Wellington include each:
+Rental property areas affected by the Healthy Homes Standard in Wellington include each:

 • Kitchen